-And if country music was only slightly regarded by the populace in the 1950s, female country singers were even less so.
+And if country music was was disregarded by the urban populace in the 1950s, female country singers were even less so.
 This was a time when record execs weren't even sure if Kitty Wells, now considered the Queen of Country Music, merited the expense of recording a whole album under her name.
-Even compared to today, female country music had but a paper-thin margin of legitimacy then.
+These powerful singers spoke to generations of women making their space under sometimes-brutal male dominance.
+Even compared with today, female country music had but a paper-thin margin of legitimacy then.

 So part of the genius that Patsy Cline possessed is how easily she transcended these boundaries.
 Naturally.
 Patsy lived large.
 From the tour guide's account, Patsy was not ashamed of her poverty.
 She held her own with company of men, swore and drank with the best of them.
 And her voice, and her personality, filled the room.
 In today's parlance, Patsy gave Zero Fucks.

 In other words, she probably would have felt right at hpme with the Neffs.